 First, let’s look at some of the pros of choosing a cockapoo as your new family member.

 As cockapoos are exceptionally clever dogs, they are easy to train.
 Compared to other breeds and crossbreeds similarly sized, cockapoos are dogs known to adapt better to a new home.
 There is no question about their companionship and loyalty to their owners.
 Although they are better suited to a family with older, more responsible children, they are the kind of breed that will be great companion dogs for just about anyone.

 2. They Don’t Shed In Large Quantities or Regularly

-As noted at the outset, one of the reasons the cockapoo cross breed was planned in the first place was to have an animal that inherited the favourable characteristic of a poodle of it not shedding much.
-Even during the period of spring through to winter, which is an important transitionary period for a dog’s coat, they don’t shed much at all.
+As noted at the outset, one of the reasons the cockapoo cross-breed was planned in the first place was to have an animal that inherited the favourable characteristic of a poodle without shedding much.
+Even during the period of spring through to winter, which is a crucial transitionary period for a dog’s coat, they don’t shed much at all.

 3. They are Easy to Look After

 Although it depends on the size you get, you should look to feed this breed at least ¼ of a cupful to ¾ of a cupful of high-end nutritious dry dog food every day.
 It is best to divide this into two separate meals so they can feel satisfyingly full throughout the day.